Breast Reconstruction – San Diego

 One of the greatest advances in breast reconstruction is the movement of one’s own vascularized tissue from one part of the body to another (flap reconstruction).
 Such tissue commonly comes from locations where patients have excess tissue such as the abdomen, back, or buttocks.

 The tissue transferred to create the breast must maintain its blood circulation in order to maintain its viability.
 This is accomplished by one of two ways.
 The flap tissue can be left attached to its original blood supply (pedicle flap) and tunneled beneath the skin to the chest, where it can be sculpted into a breast mound.
 Alternatively, the tissue can be completely cut “free” from the abdomen or buttocks (free flap) and then transplanted to the chest by reconnecting the blood vessels to new ones in that region using a microvascular technique.
 This latter option must be performed by plastic surgeons adept in microsurgery.
 Dr. Lee has over 20 years of experience performing hundreds of similar procedures.

 Breasts reconstructed entirely with your own tissue are generally more natural in appearance and texture since both the native breast and the transferred tissue are comprised mostly of fat.
 The transferred tissue can be sculpted to closely match the other side””an advantage not available with implant reconstructions.
 If the abdominal tissue is used, you will have the added benefit of an improved abdominal contour from the tummy tuck done to remove the abdominal tissue.
 Regardless of whether the tissue is tunneled beneath the skin on a pedicle or transplanted to the chest as a microvascular free flap, this type of surgery is more complex than skin expansion, and recovery will take longer than with an implant.

-Dr. Lee and Dr. Reagan are aware of all of these procedures and will recommend the best procedure for you.
+Dr. Lee is aware of all of these procedures and will recommend the best procedure for you.

 TRAM Pedicle Flap